ibm-cloud-docs/iaas-vpn/standalone-vpn-clients.md

 {: #windows-standalone-client}

 1. When you [log in to SSL VPN](/docs/iaas-vpn?topic=iaas-vpn-getting-started) using the web browser, the compatible version of MotionPro client is available for you to download.
-2. Install and set up MotionPro:
+1. Install and set up MotionPro:
-   1. Run MotionProSetup to install the software.
+   * Run MotionProSetup to install the software.
-   2. Run the MotionPro Setup Wizard.
+   * Run the MotionPro Setup Wizard.
 Then, click the MotionPro icon on your desktop and select **Profile > Add**.
-   3. To create a profile, enter a Site Name (domain name or IP address) and Host (select from available [VPN endpoints](/docs/iaas-vpn?topic=iaas-vpn-available-vpn-endpoints)).
+   * To create a profile, enter a Site Name (domain name or IP address) and Host (select from available [VPN endpoints](/docs/iaas-vpn?topic=iaas-vpn-available-vpn-endpoints)).
 Next, enter your VPN username and password and click **Save**.
-   4. Double-click the profile that you created to connect to the VPN.
+   * Double-click the profile that you created to connect to the VPN.

 If you have issues, uninstall any Array programs by using the Windows Control Panel, restart, and then reconnect.

 MotionPro does not work on Windows 8 RT.
-{:note}
+{: note}

 ## Linux stand-alone client
 {: #linux-standalone-client}